Delenn517/Dreamgrove-Musings/readme.md

 ## Runes

+Runes are not set in stone for feral.
+There are too many variables.
+To understand which runes you should play, you ought to "simulate" (sim) your character.

-I apoogize for being annoying but, sim your character for the most accurate answer.
-Generally ~Convoke! builds do not want to play [Howling Rune](https://www.wowhead.com/item=194819/howling-rune) in single target if that is any consolation-but even that's not a guarantee.
-Make sure you select Rune (stat) (Main Hand) else it may not sim properly. ie: Buzzing (Crit) (Main Hand).
-Crit is the default setting.
+Generally speaking, single target !Convoke! builds do not want to play [Howling Rune](https://www.wowhead.com/item=194819/howling-rune), but this is not always true.
+When you sim, make sure you select Rune (stat) (Main Hand), or it may not sim properly. (ie: Buzzing (Crit) (Main Hand).
+Crit is the default setting.)

 # Gearing:

 ## Stat Priority:

-Sim yourself using [Raidbots Top Gear](https://www.raidbots.com/simbot/topgear).
-Do not follow any stat priorities.
+Stat priority is not set in stone for feral.
+There are too many variables.
+To understand which stats you should prioritize with your current talents and gear, you ought to "simulate" (sim) your character using [Raidbots Top Gear](https://www.raidbots.com/simbot/topgear).
+You will be doing this often, so take the time to get used to this process.

 ## Enchants